ImplFerris/pico-pico/src/i2c/index.md

 <img style="display: block; margin: auto;" alt="I2C Single Controller and Single Target" src="./images/i2c-bus.svg"/>
 <p align="center"><em>Figure: Single Controller and Single Target</em></p>

-In typical embedded projects, the microcontroller(e.g: Pico) acts as the controller, and connected devices like displays(eg: OLED) or sensors act as targets.
+In typical embedded projects, the microcontroller (e.g: Pico) acts as the controller, and connected devices like displays (e.g: OLED) or sensors act as targets.

 I2C makes it easy to connect many devices on the same two wires.
 You can connect multiple targets to a single controller, which is the most common setup.
 I2C also supports multiple controllers on the same bus, so more than one controller can talk to one or more targets.